 These phenomena tend to exclude remote inaccessible places where many of us would love to ride our bikes, unhindered by vehicles and crowds of other riders.
 Riding with a selected group of your friends and colleagues where there is a “crowd” but not so many that it becomes impersonal.

 What if we could explore wide open spaces and different terrain each day fully supported by a dedicated team?
-Racing each other on a stage race, yet overnighting a central place in luxury accommodation with great local cuisine and wines.
+Racing each other on a stage race, yet overnighting in a central place in luxury accommodation with great local cuisine and wines.

 The Karoo GravelGrinder is your answer, an adventure stage race which runs on a regular basis throughout the year and has an annual leaderboard logged on Strava.
 It’s not just a race, it’s a social, cycling and culinary experience you can share with a group of colleagues or friends.
-The routes are designed to accommodate gravel and cyclocross bikes as well, so you can choose to ride it on anything from a full suspension mountain bike to a hardcore endurance road bike.
+The routes are designed to accommodate gravel and cyclocross bikes as well, so you can choose to ride it on anything from a full-suspension mountain bike to a hardcore endurance road bike.

 We’ve settled on around 80km per day for the adventure race, it’s long enough to be a challenge but short enough to race really hard each day if you so choose.
-In addition we have 40km options for social riders on the same routes.
+In addition, we have 40km options for social riders on the same routes.
 E-Bikes are welcome for social riders as long as Strava segments are not logged on them.